 It’s okay to need a break, to need someone to talk to, to need time for yourself, or time to sort things out.
 As living beings, we have needs—we need to accept and embrace this so we can properly care for ourselves.

 If you’re having issues related to mental health and want professional help, you can easily and safely seek counseling or advice through Maxicare.
-Maxicare has 24/7 teleconsult with doctors that can give basic counseling, as well as psychiatrists in its primary care clinics.
+Maxicare has 24/7 teleconsult with doctors who can give basic counseling.